turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_3_1.md

 5. Make sure the instance status is running.
 6. Click on `Snapshots`.
 7. Under `Manual snapshots` click on + Create snapshot.
-8. Give it a name you will recognize
+8. Give it a name you will recognize.
-9. Click on `create`
+9. Click on `create`.

 ```bash
 while in process it will show 'Snapshotting...'